Taiwan's Education Background

 On The Go

-To expand the English influence on students in Changhua County, Changhua English Resources Center (CIEETRC) set up an “ON THE GO“ project for ETAs to visit those schools that are not cooperating with Fulbright Taiwan each year.
-By allowing ETAs to interact with students outside the ETA program, we hope students all in Changhua County would receive more American cultural experiences and interact with ETAs.
+To expand the English influence on students in Changhua County, the Changhua English Resources Center (CIEETRC) set up an “ON THE GO“ project for ETAs/ETFs to visit those schools that are not cooperating with Fulbright Taiwan each year.
+By allowing ETAs/ETFs to interact with students outside the ETA program, we hope students all in Changhua County would receive more American cultural experiences and interact with ETAs/ETFs.

-Each Thursday, CIEETRC will assign ETAs to visit different schools.
-ETAs will need to prepare their own free lesson such as, storytelling, fun activities, songs, or any cultural content.
-The best part of this project is, ETAs don’t need to follow textbooks and can have more interaction with students.
+Each Thursday, CIEETRC will assign ETAs/ETFs to visit different schools.
+ETAs/ETFs must prepare their free lessons such as storytelling, fun activities, songs, or any cultural content.
+The best part of this project is, that ETAs/ETFs don’t need to follow textbooks and can have more interaction with students.

 Changhua County Wide English camp